asuprem/EdnaML/config-reidentification.md

     - MODEL_ARCH: `str`.
 Model architecture to use.
 See section on Architecture for supported architectures.
     - MODEL_BASE: `str`.
 Model base for the given architecture.
 See section on Architecture for supported bases for each architecture
     - EMB_DIM: `int`.
 Dimensionality of feature embedding.
 Should be less than or equal to architecture output before fully connected layers, e.g. Resnet-50 outputs 1x2048 features.
+    - SOFTMAX: `int`.
+Dimensionality of softmax layer, if used.
+Should be number of identities  in training set.
+If not used, leave value blank (as per YAML format).
     - MODEL_NORMALIZATION: `str`.
 Normalization to use for features.
 One of:
         1. '' (empty string) - No normalization
         2. 'l2' - L2 normalization
         3. 'bn' - Batch normalization
-    - MODEL_KWARGS: `dict as json str`.
-Dict of model keyword arguments.
+    - MODEL_KWARGS: Dict of model keyword arguments.
 See section on Architectures for kwargs for each architecture.

-- SAVE
-    - SAVE_FREQUENCY: `int`.
-Epoch to wait between model, optimizer, and scheduler backup.
-    - MODEL_VERSION: `int`.
-Experiment version. useful if running the same experiment again.
-    - MODEL_CORE_NAME: `str`.
-Name of experiment (or model).
-Used to name folders during saving.
-    - MODEL_BACKBONE: `str`.
-Nickname for model backbone.
-Useful to keep track of multiple models/experiments.
-    - MODEL_QUALIFIER: `str`.
-Additional qualifier string.
-Useful if running same model on different datasets, etc.
-    - DRIVE_BACKUP: `bool`.
-Whether to backup saves to another directory.
-Used for Google Drive backup in Colab.

-- EXECUTION
-    - MODEL_SERVING: `str`.
-Not used at the moment.
-    - EPOCHS: `int`.
-Number of epochs to train.
-    - TEST_FREQUENCY: `int`.
-Epochs to wait between evaluating model.
+        1. `part_attention`: bool.
+Whether to use local attention
+        2. `ia_attention`: bool.
+Whether to use global attention
+        3. `attention`: `str`.
+Which attention type to use other than global or local.
+Only `cbam` is supported
+        4. `secondary_attention`: `int`.
+Optional.
+Use only if also using `attention`.
+If used, then `attention` is only applied to `secondary_attention` layer in ResNet.
+So if this is not set, `attention` is applied to all ResNet layers.
+If `secondary_attention`=2, `attention` is applied only to the second ResNet layer.
+ResNet layer refers to Bottleneck blocks.

 - LOSS
     - LOSSES: `list of str`.
 Losses to use in experiment.
 See section on Losses for list of supported losses.